vshotarov/haskell-fidenza/README.md

       perlin noise vector field.
 Valid options are none,low,mid and high.
 ```

+## Dependencies
+This repo depends on [Rasterific](https://github.com/Twinside/Rasterific) for drawing, which in turn depends on [JuicyPixels](https://github.com/Twinside/Juicy.Pixels).

 ## License
 Of course, full credit for the algorithm goes to [Tyler Hobbs](https://tylerxhobbs.com/).